-Analysis of proposals, negotiation and award Proposals received from competitors are analysed from a technical and commercial viewpoint in line with the REN segregation and responsibilities model.
-Should proposals be considered techically valid, the Purchasing Department will deal with the process, notifying competitors which were not considered technically valid and negotiating, should the procedure so provide for, with the remaining competitors.
+Proposals received from competitors are analysed from a technical and commercial viewpoint in line with the REN segregation and responsibilities model.
+Should proposals be considered technically valid, the Purchasing Department will deal with the process, notifying competitors which were not considered technically valid and negotiating, should the procedure or provide for.